-In some cases, the patient will have completed what we consider to be a simple treatment—perhaps some home whitening only, or teamed with some contouring and direct bonding.
+In some cases, the patient will have completed what we consider to be a simple treatment—perhaps some home whitening only, or teamed with some contouring and direct bonding; or it could be more complex orthodontic, restorative, or tooth replacement work, requiring a large investment of time for both the dentist and patient.

-Or it could be more complex orthodontic, restorative or tooth replacement work, with a large investment in time for both dentist and patient.
-Whatever the treatment, the patients have felt the work has made sufficient impact on their well-being that they are now no longer embarrassed to smile.
+Whatever the treatment, the patients have felt the work has made a sufficient impact on their well-being that they are now no longer embarrassed to smile.

 How can we aim to achieve this emotionally successful result with our patients?

 Yes, we need to provide the highest-quality dentistry, utilising the wealth of technology and materials available to us to maximise the aesthetic results while minimising the biological cost.

 Yes, we need to offer patients an unrivalled customer service experience.
 But most of all, we need to address their main concern.

 Creating a beautiful smile is as emotional as it is technical, and, often, the pursuit of cosmetic dentistry is driven by how an existing smile is making someone feel.

 The American Dental Association 2014 stated that a great smile was the only feature cited as “very important” by those surveyed on attractiveness.

 A similar survey by Match.com of 5,481 unmarried individuals found that most singles judge their date on three factors: teeth, grammar, and confidence.